awslabs/amazon-eks-ami/doc/USER_GUIDE.md

 By default, the `amazon-eks-ami` uses a [source_ami_filter](https://github.com/awslabs/amazon-eks-ami/blob/e3f1b910f83ad1f27e68312e50474ea6059f052d/eks-worker-al2.json#L46) that selects the latest [hvm](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) AL2 AMI for the given architecture as the base AMI.
 For more information on what kernel versions are running on published Amazon EKS optimized Linux AMIs, see [the public documentation](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html).

-When building an AMI, you can set the `kernel_version` to `4.14` or `5.4` to customize the kernel version.
-The [upgrade_kernel.sh script](https://github.com/awslabs/amazon-eks-ami/blob/master/scripts/upgrade_kernel.sh#L26) contains the logic for updating and upgrading the kernel.
-For Kubernetes versions 1.18 and below, it uses the `4.14` kernel if not set, and it will install the latest patches.
-For Kubernetes version 1.19 and above, it uses the `5.4` kernel if not set.
+When building an AMI, you can set `kernel_version` to customize the kernel version.
+Valid values are:
+- `4.14`
+- `5.4`
+- `5.10`

+If `kernel_version` is not set:
+- For Kubernetes 1.23 and below, `5.4` is used.
+- For Kubernetes 1.24 and above, `5.10` is used.

+The [upgrade_kernel.sh script](../scripts/upgrade_kernel.sh) contains the logic for updating and upgrading the kernel.

 ---